Ketamine Treatment for Anxiety

 Anxiety disorders like GAD are very treatable.
 The key is to get help through a mental health professional like a psychologist or psychiatrist.
 It is possible to lead a very happy and successful life, hold down a career, and have a strong social life despite anxiety.
 A few well-known people who have dealt with anxiety include Howie Mandel, Johnny Depp, David Beckham, Whoopi Goldberg, Jessica Alba and Heather Locklear.

 Ketamine is being used as a successful treatment for anxiety.
-COPE offers Ketamine Treatment for anxiety at our treatment centers in New York, Atlanta, Charlotte, St. Louis, Philadelphia, Houston.
+COPE offers Ketamine Treatment for anxiety at our treatment centers in New York, Charlotte, St. Louis, Philadelphia, Houston.
+An intranasal formulation of esketamine (Spravato) is also available now.
 Contact COPE to learn more about whether you’re a candidate for Ketamine Treatment for anxiety.